Judaeo-Romance languages: Judeo-Niçard

-A subdialect of the Niçard subdialect of Provençal spoken by he Jewish community in and around Nice.
-The least attested of the Judeo Occitan dialects, Judeo Niçard was spoken by the community of Jews living in Nice, descendants of local Jewish immigrants from Provence, Piedmont, and other Mediterranean communities.
+A subdialect of the Niçard subdialect of Provençal spoken by the Jewish community in and around Nice.
+The least attested of the Judeo-Occitan dialects, Judeo-Niçard was spoken by the community of Jews living in Nice, descendants of local Jewish immigrants from Provence, Piedmont, and other Mediterranean communities.
 It is attested from a few documents from the 19th century.
 It contained significant influence in both vocabulary and grammar from Hebrew.

 Judeo-Gascon

 Judeo-Gascon was a sociolect of the Gascon dialect of Occitan spoken in Gascony it was spoken until the early 20th century.
 It had influence on Southern Jewish French with about 850 words a some morphological and grammatical changes from various languages being transferred to Southern Jewish French through Judeo-Gascon.

 Judaeo-Portuguese

 Judeo-Portuguese was the language spoken by the secret Jewish population of Portugal until the 16th century when it was extinct.
 A few vestigial archaism forms survived in secret religious rituals through small, unique Crypto-Jewish communities in the Belmonte municipality.
 While it is extinct as a spoken language it is still used in a limited liturgical sense.